Tuugboat/FellowshipOfTheChing/Writing/Weekly/Weekly_3.md

 ![](Weekly_3_files/figure-markdown_strict/PerPersonChange-1.png)

 We had only two consequential reductions, both of them injured.
-Everyone ran pretty much the same, or more than they did the previous week.
+Katy reported a very small difference but this probably had more to do with reporting than the actual running.
+Everyone else ran more than they did previously!
 The biggest gain on this front was our dear Alexander, but in a week in which we met our mark by less than a mile, every single bit counts so massive pats on the back all around.

 # Hurrahs and Huzzahs